dobriban/stat-431-project/README.md

  ## Epidemiological aspects:
-  - estimating the reproductive number of the virus & other aspects (e.g., mean interval between infection and symptoms)
+  - estimating the reproductive number of the virus & other aspects (e.g., mean interval between infection and symptoms/incubation period, epidemic doubling time, mean serial interval)
   - estimating the mortality rate for various groups (e.g., first understand the demographics of the cases, then understand possible sampling biases)
   - estimating the effectiveness of interventions like masks, travel bans, and social distancing in reducing the spread